Last updated on May 30, 2023

-We explored Bugibba, the town where we were based, along with the adjacent town of Qawra and the maritime city of Birgu, which I described in the first post of my Malta series.
+On our first trip to Malta, we were based in Bugibba.
+I wrote all about exploring this town, along with the adjacent town of Qawra, and the maritime city of Birgu in the first post of my Malta series.
 If you have been hesitant about visiting or staying in the St. Paul’s Bay area, the fact that the Malta Chocolate Factory has since opened in Bugibba might just sway you in the right direction. 😉

 The next stop on our itinerary were the island’s natural wonders – Dingli Cliffs and the Blue Grotto.
-While I found the first a little underwhelming, I couldn’t stop waxing lyrical about the latter in my post despite some people’s claims that it is commercialised and overhyped.
-I believe the fact that we went off-season hugely influenced my opinion, so I suppose the best thing to do is add it to your itinerary and see for yourself.
+While I found the first a little underwhelming, I couldn’t stop waxing lyrical about the latter despite some people’s claims that it is commercialised and overhyped.
+I believe the fact that we went off-season hugely influenced my opinion, so I suppose the best thing to do is add it to your itinerary and see for yourself!

 Our holiday wouldn’t be complete without a day trip to Malta’s sister island of Gozo.
 Although the island’s biggest tourist attraction, the Azure Window, no longer exists, you shouldn’t by any means skip Gozo while planning your trip itinerary.
-We wandered around the city of Victoria and saw the remnants of the Azure Window before visiting the Basilica of Ta’ Pinu – and I wrote a blog post where you can find out more about what the island has to offer.
+I wrote a blog post where you can find out more about what the island has to offer.

 Some of the country’s most important historical landmarks are concentrated in the tiny capital city of Valletta.
-You can stroll around its charming streets – they are set out in a grid system, which makes it extremely easy for tourists to get around and immerse themselves in the culture.
-It is also worth taking advantage of the country’s extensive bus network and stopping in Sliema for some relaxation by the waterfront and that postcard shot.
+We absolutely loved strolling around its charming streets.
+They are set out in a grid system, which makes it extremely easy for tourists to get around and immerse themselves in the culture.
+It is also worth stopping in Sliema for some relaxation by the waterfront and that postcard shot.

-Overall, I think it is safe to say Malta is one of my favourite places I’ve been to, and not just because it was the first trip I got to plan with my friend from beginning to end.
-The memories of captivating landscapes, magnificent architecture and friendly locals enjoying a slower pace of life have stayed with me ever since.
-I remember repeatedly counting my blessings and being thankful for the opportunity to travel, so if you keep wondering whether you should visit Malta… don’t.
+Overall, I think it is safe to say Malta is one of my favourite places I’ve been to, and not just because it was the first trip I planned with my friend from beginning to end.
+The memories of captivating landscapes, magnificent architecture, and friendly locals enjoying a slower pace of life have stayed with me ever since.
+So, if you keep wondering whether you should visit Malta… don’t.
 Stop wondering and start planning your trip to this one-of-a-kind country as soon as possible!